Iranian writers call for an end to book censorship

 (Gapp), whose responsibilities include the censorship of newspapers and publishers.
 According to writer Ma Jian this makes true cultural exchange impossible, and puts freedom of expression in China under yet more pressure:

-centenary of the author's death on 20 April 1912 by publishing a facsimile edition
+the centenary of the author's death on 20 April 1912 by publishing a facsimile edition of the